salesforcecli/plugin-dev/messages/dev.convert.script.md

 Can't determine the appropriate replacement for %s.

-# success

-A converted file has been written to %s.

 # errorComment

 ERROR: Unable to convert this command; you must convert it manually.